cirens-utd/turtlebot_controller/src/agent_control/readme.md

     if you have more advanced logic to prepare for the next controller to be called
 - shutdown
     Adding function to clean up the enviorment.
 Currently only finishing the log file stuff
+- set_led_ring_color
+    Can change the ring color to a color (r,g,b) - 0-255.
+This will set each of the 5 LED's to the same color
+- set_each_led_color
+    Can set each of the five LEDs individuatlly (r,g,b) - 0-255.
+List of 5.

 # Logging Information
 Variables that are saved in logger:
 - time: Time sample was pulled
+- robot_status
 - robot_ready
 - position_started
 - neighbors_started